 Charles’s attitude of ironic disillusionment, his unwillingness to open himself through love, dries up all the beauty and inspiration in his life.
 He becomes like Kierkegaard’s aesthete, who says, “I feel as if I were a piece in a game of chess, when my opponent says of it: That piece cannot be moved.”

 But again the Flytes come to the rescue.
-This time it is Julia who draws Charles who teaches Charles to desire again.
-His is drawn out of himself and desires to give himself to her, “The idea of self-gift which Charles learns from Julia is the incorporation of another’s experiences and aspirations into one’s own… ‘our two lives, so long widely separate, now being knit to one.'”
+This time it is Julia who teaches Charles to desire again.
+He is drawn out of himself and desires to give himself to her, “The idea of self-gift which Charles learns from Julia is the incorporation of another’s experiences and aspirations into one’s own… ‘our two lives, so long widely separate, now being knit to one.'”

 The most brilliant part of Quackenbush’s thesis is her reading of the final stages of Charles’s education in desire: his separation from Julia and his return to Brideshead in the epilogue.
 This is what Thomas Howard has called “the most elegantly handled conversion in all of fiction.”
 It is so subtly done that many readers miss it.
 Quackenbush is very deft at showing how Waugh hints at the interior struggle in Charles that leads him to the ultimate desire.
 At Lord Marchmain’s death, it appears that Charles recognizes the reality of God for the first time, but his actual entry into the Church is never described.
 The reader only learns that Charles has become a Catholic in the epilogue when he prays in the chapel of Brideshead using “an ancient, newly-learned form of words.”
 I remember once being at a seminar on Brideshead with Thomas Howard in which several participants hadn’t noticed that Charles had become Catholic at the end.
 One of them asked, “but if he is already Catholic in the Prologue why isn’t he more happy?”
 Prof. Howard answered “Well, why aren’t we?”
 Good question.
 If we have really found the desiderium collium aeternorum, the unspeakable beauty, the good compared to which all earthly goods are mere shadows and hints of goodness, then why aren’t we perfectly happy?
 Of course the reason is that we do not yet have the beatific vision, we live still in the darkness of faith.
 Eternal life is with us as a seed hidden in the ground.
 Our Lord is with us, but hidden in the in the mystery of faith, the Blessed Sacrament.
 The more one separates the heart from attachment to lesser goods and lives entirely from the bread of life, the more the one lives in the joy of hope, in the substance of things hoped for.